 From Elizabethan times England’s expanding economy demanded more coal, but deep mines filled with water.
 Thomas Newcomen built the first practical steam pumping engine for mine drainage in 1712.
 These engines worked in huge Engine Houses next to the mine shaft.
 A large, pivoted beam attached to rods reached down into the mine and drew up the water.

-Our the K7 engines, Nos.17756 and 17757, were built in 1929.
+Two impressive ploughing engines stand at the bottom end of the gallery.
+They have consecutive registration numbers and were the last two production engines to come out of Fowler’s Leeds Foundry.
+Although originally built for export to South Africa, (which is why they have oversize rear wheels and three-quarter canopies) they were sold to the Nottingham Waterworks department.Our the K7 engines, Nos.17756 and 17757, were built in 1929.
 They ploughed treated sewage from the local treatment plant into the land at the Stoke Bardolph dairy farm.
 They worked until 1976 when, thankfully, they weren’t sold for scrap but were passed into our care.
 Currently, only No.17756 is in a steamable condition and can be seen working during our Live Action Working Days.
 No.17757 has fared a little worse as some of her parts have been used to keep No.17756 in steam over the years.
 However, now with a dedicated team of steam volunteers, we have plans to get No.17757 back in steam.
 Although it may take some time to raise enough funds, she is safe and well in our warm engine house.

 The gallery features a model railway and a display of miniature model steam engines, many made by our volunteers or donated by generous visitors.